laurabpaulsen/agentbased_modelling/README.md

 ### Code to-do

     [] What kind of data do we need to save as we go?
-    [X] Give weights in populate_company function rather than if statements in the function [] Should senority be 0 for randomly generated new agents?
+    [] Should senority be 0 for randomly generated new agents?
     [] How many employees
         "For all results reported here, the company begins with a total of 300 employees, 150 women and 150 men.
 The employees are distributed across the four levels in a way that roughly simulates a typical company: 40% at the entry level, 30% at the manager level, 20% at the VP level and 10% at the executive level"